Bartlett, Illinois: Lifestyle

 The City of Bartlett was ranked the ninth-safest city in the United States according to the real estate market data platform NeighborhoodScout, with information analyzed from the FBI Crime Database from 2016.

-There is an annual Independence Day festival that takes place located at the corner of S. Stearns and S. Bartlett Road near the Bartlett Community Center, 700 S. Bartlett Road.
+There is an annual Independence Day festival that takes place located at the corner of W. Stearns and S. Bartlett Road near the Bartlett Community Center, 700 S. Bartlett Road.
 This festival includes a carnival with rides and games, food, beverages, free entertainment for all ages, bingo, a turtle race, a parade, on-site presence for nonprofit groups, skydivers, fireworks, and a great sense of community pride.

+Transportation

+The village is served by Illinois Route 59 and by the Milwaukee District West rail line.
+Trains from Bartlett station travel west to Big Timber Road station in Elgin and east to Chicago Union Station.

+Pace provides bus service on Route 554 connecting Bartlett to Elgin, Schaumburg, and other destinations.

+The village also has a bicycle path, the Barlett Trail, which runs across the village from east to west.